Cyfrin/OpenPositions/README.md

 Research new projects/code bases to stay cutting edge in the web3 security industry.

-To apply, send resume to hiring@cyfrin.io
+To apply, send resume to hiring@cyfrin.io.
+Please include:

+1. Resume
+2. Public security writings
+2. Code4rena or Sherlock DeFi rank (if applicable)